sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ### 4. High-Performance Read-Only Access with hyperpb

 Because `hyperpb` is built for high-performance ingestion and routing, it only supports **read-only** access.
-Sunny mentioned Message descriptors must be compiled into optimized parser bytecode.
-Any attempt to write or mutate a message will panic:
+Message descriptors must be compiled into optimized parser bytecode, and any attempt to write or mutate a message will panic:

 {{% render-code file="go/hyperpb.go" language="go" start="// start: hyperpb" end="// end: hyperpb" %}}